 Emphysema, a chronic disease in which air sacs in the lungs lose their normal ability to expand and contract, is the most common symptom of AATD.
 Emphysema causes a progressive difficulty in breathing and a hacking cough.
-It can severely limit physical exertion.
+It can severely limit physical activity.
 The first signs of emphysema, shortness of breath and wheezing, often appear between the ages of 40 and 50 in smokers with the disease.
 Non-smokers with AATD typically develop emphysema symptoms later, even after the age of 60.

 Liver disease is another possible symptom of AATD.
 About 2% of children with AATD will develop severe liver complications.
 Common symptoms of these early liver problems include a swollen abdomen, swollen feet or legs, abnormal liver enzyme activity, and a yellowing of the skin or whites of the eyes (jaundice).

 Overall, 15 to 19% of adults over the age of 50 with two Z alleles develop a build up of scar tissue in the liver (cirrhosis).
 This symptom can develop at any age, with greater risk of cirrhosis later in life.
 When liver disease associated with AATD begins later in life, destruction of the liver tissue can be rapid.

 Higher risk for a particular type of liver cancer has been reported among people with AATD, notably in men.

 Individuals with only one copy of the Z allele (called carriers) have a slightly elevated risk for lung or liver problems.
 One study placed this risk at 8%, versus 2 to 4% for the general population.
 Smokers who are carriers of the Z allele are more likely to develop lung problems, such as emphysema, while non-smoking carriers rarely do.